jschuster/PSTAlertController/README.md

 Tested with iOS 6 upwards, Xcode 6.1 and ARC.

-Restriction for iOS 6: addTextFieldWithConfigurationHandler: will not work properly on alert views!
-Despite this restriction the presentation of alert views and action sheets with buttons will work.
+Restriction for iOS 6: `addTextFieldWithConfigurationHandler:` will not work properly on alert views!
+Despite this restriction the presentation of alert views and action sheets with buttons will work from iOS 6.

 ## License